 On January 7, 1882, Brazil’s second Emperor, Dom Pedro II, gave permission to two engineers, Francisco Passos and João Teixeira Soares, to build a railroad to the peak so that all of Rio could enjoy the magnificent view.
 By 1884, the new train line was inaugurated as far as the stop by the old Paineiras Hotel, now home to the excellent Paineiras Visitor Centre.
 One year later, in 1885, the train reached all the way to Corcovado, 2180 feet (664 meters) above sea level, 136 feet (41 meters) below the summit.

 According to Bell, you would have found at the summit a small open pavilion known as Corcovado’s Cap plus a stone balcony that had been built to overlook the southern face, a sheer drop of 1000 feet (305 meters).
 In Bell’s time the train took 45 minutes from Cosme Velho to the summit of Corcovado.

 In case you were wondering, Corcovado is the name of the actual mountain and not the statue of Christ, a fact that many visitors to Rio confuse.
 The name of Corcovado (corcova) means hunchback and describes the physical appearance of the mountain.

-The idea of the Statue of Christ first came to light in 1921 when the country was celebrating the 100th Anniversary of its independence.
+The idea of the Statue of Christ first came to light in 1921 when the country was preparing to celebrate the 100th Anniversary of its independence.
 A popular magazine of the day suggested that a competition be run to choose a national monument.
 Heitor da Silva Costa who proposed a giant statue of Christ with his arm outstretched to “embrace the city” won the competition.
 The idea was greeted with unanimous enthusiasm, unlike an earlier project, in 1888, to put a huge statue of Christopher Columbus on top of Sugar Loaf.
 Money for the new project was raised privately in collections taken in churches throughout Brazil.